Monaghan

 Monaghan (/'mɒn@h@n/ MON-ə-hən; [ˈmˠɪnʲəxaːnˠ]) is the county town of County Monaghan, Ireland.
-It also provides the name of its civil parish and barony.
+It also provides the name of its civil parish and Monaghan barony.

-The population of the town as of the 2016 census was 7,678.
+The population of the town as of the 2022 census was 7,894.
 The town is on the N2 road from Dublin to Derry and Letterkenny.

 Etymology

 The Irish name Muineachán derives from a diminutive plural form of the Irish word muine meaning "brake" (a thickly overgrown area) or sometimes "hillock".
 The Irish historian and writer Patrick Weston Joyce interpreted this as "a place full of little hills or brakes".
 Monaghan County Council's preferred interpretation is "land of the little hills", a reference to the numerous drumlins in the area.